Claire-Fisher/colour-theory-ms1/README.md

   - Duplicate target attributes found.
 - Solution:

   - Unchanged.
-Target attribute creating errors is target="\_blank" to open external link in new browser.
-This behavious is intentional.
+Target attribute creating errors is target="\_blank" to open an external link in a new browser window.
+This behaviour is intentional.

 - Issues found:
   - "Trailing slash on void elements" errors.